Know Your Real State of Charge: 3 Battery Monitors (2026)

 The budget Bluetooth alternative if you want app monitoring without the SmartShunt antenna problem.

-Considered for the Budget Pick slot and dropped in favor of the wired-display AiLi for three reasons we want to surface openly.
-(1) Review signal is structurally thin: 5 Amazon reviews at 5.0 stars as of May 2026 is positive but not yet load-bearing the way the AiLi's 1,443 reviews or the BMV-712's 2,155 reviews are; the LiTime 500A line is new enough on the platform that multi-year saltwater field data does not yet exist.
-(2) Bluetooth at the budget tier reintroduces the SmartShunt-in-bilge antenna problem we discuss extensively above, without the SmartShunt's IP65 rating or VictronConnect ecosystem depth, and the LiTime app is functional but does not integrate with SmartSolar MPPT, Blue Smart shore charger, or Cerbo GX the way Victron's stack does.
-(3) Footprint Hero has not yet published a marine-condition bench test of this specific SKU; the Battery Monitor comparisons that named the AiLi as Budget Pick predate the LiTime 500A entry.
-For the buyer who specifically wants Bluetooth plus alarm modes plus 30-day data logging at the $110 tier and is mounting the shunt in a location with Bluetooth line of sight to the helm, the LiTime 500A is a defensible alternative; for the wired-display preference or for any install where antenna placement is constrained, the AiLi at $37.80 remains the better answer.
+What we found: we considered the LiTime 500A for the Budget Pick slot and dropped it in favor of the wired-display AiLi for three reasons.
+First, the review signal is structurally thin: 5 Amazon reviews at 5.0 stars as of May 2026 is positive but not load-bearing the way the AiLi's 1,443 or the BMV-712's 2,155 are, and the line is new enough that multi-year saltwater field data does not exist.
+Second, Bluetooth at the budget tier reintroduces the SmartShunt-in-bilge antenna problem without the SmartShunt's IP65 rating, and the LiTime app does not integrate with SmartSolar MPPT, Blue Smart, or Cerbo GX the way Victron's stack does.
+Third, Footprint Hero has not published a marine-condition bench test of this SKU; the comparison that named the AiLi as Budget Pick predates the LiTime 500A entry.

 Skip this guide if...

 You might not need a standalone battery monitor at all.
 The Victron Lithium Smart NG (2024+ generation) integrates the shunt directly into the battery case, which means a BMV-712 or SmartShunt becomes redundant once your house bank moves to the NG line; the same applies to the Victron Lynx Smart BMS 500A or 1000A, which includes a shunt in the BMS housing and replaces the SmartShunt entirely within a Victron lithium ecosystem.
 Lithionics battery systems with the NeverDie BMS also integrate shunt-based state of charge and display it via the Lithionics Bluetooth app; adding an external monitor on top of a Lithionics install is duplicate hardware.
 If you have a Victron Cerbo GX with a Touch 50 or Touch 70 display already at the helm and a Lynx Smart BMS or Lithium NG in the bank, you are reading state of charge at the helm without any of the monitors in this guide.
-If you only ever run a single 100Ah AGM start battery for engine cranking with no house loads (laptop, refrigeration, lighting beyond running lights), a $30 panel voltmeter from West Marine covers that use case; the coulomb-counting shunt math becomes valuable only when daily Ah consumption exceeds 20 percent of bank capacity and you need to know how much you have left before you run out at anchor.
+If you only ever run a single 100Ah AGM start battery for engine cranking with no house loads (laptop, refrigeration, lighting beyond running lights), a $30 panel voltmeter from West Marine covers that use case; the coulomb-counting shunt math becomes useful only when daily Ah consumption exceeds 20 percent of bank capacity and you need to know how much you have left before you run out at anchor.

 Don't bother with.